Top 10 Pantry Organization Secrets for an Organized Pantry

 - Add under-shelf baskets for lightweight items

-- Use clear front bins to prevent items from drifting backward
+- Use clear front bins to keep items from drifting backward

 8. Use bins to contain loose categories